-B2 Large File Features
+Backblaze B2 Large File Features

-- Large Files
+- Large Files:

-While B2 supports storing an unlimited amount of data, previously, the largest individual file that could be uploaded was 5GB.
-Now B2 supports individual files up to 10TB—an increase of 20,000%.
-This is also 2x the size of Amazon S3 or Google Cloud Platform’s largest supported file size, and 10x that of Azure’s.
-You can get more details on how the leading cloud storage providers compare here.
+While B2 Cloud Storage supports storing an unlimited amount of data, previously, the largest individual file that could be uploaded was 5GB.
+Now Backblaze B2 supports individual files up to 10TB—an increase of 20,000%.
+This is also two times the size of Amazon S3 or Google Cloud Platform’s largest supported file size, and 10 times that of Azure’s.
+You can get more details on how the leading cloud storage providers compare, here.

-- Working With Large Files and Snapshots
+- Working With Large Files and Snapshots:

-- Large File API
+- Large File API:

-B2 has added a set of Large File APIs for developers to break large files into multiple pieces and upload the parts in parallel.
+B2 Cloud Storage has added a set of Large File APIs for developers to break large files into multiple pieces and upload the parts in parallel.
 This allows developers to monitor and manage the entire process of uploading large files.
 Once uploaded, large files can be downloaded/deleted/listed/hidden just like any other file.

-- Metadata in List Files API
+- Metadata in List Files API:

 Previously, determining certain metadata about a file such as uploadTimestamp or SHA1 required requesting it for each file.
-This metadata has been added to the List Files API enabling developers to quickly get info for all files.
+This metadata has been added to the List Files API, enabling developers to quickly get info for all files.

-- B2 CLI
+- Backblaze B2 CLI:

-The B2 Command-Line Tool has numerous enhancements including the ability to upload and download large files, download Snapshots, install via pip, and more.
+The Backblaze B2 Command-Line Tool has numerous enhancements including the ability to upload and download large files, download Snapshots, install via pip, and more.

-- Caps and Alerts
+- Caps and Alerts:

 In addition to be able to set caps on spending, users can now be alerted via text message and/or email about cap status.

-- Integration Checklist
+- Integration Checklist:

 Backblaze has published an Integration Checklist for offerings to self-certify based on recommended guidelines.
-This provides the developer community best practices for integration development and helps promote the resulting integrations to the B2 user community.
+This provides the developer community best practices for integration development and helps promote the resulting integrations to the B2 Cloud Storage user community.

-Try B2 Cloud Storage today
+Try Backblaze B2 Cloud Storage Today